Holton Ahlers: 2021

-In 2021, Ahlers started all twelve games, finishing the season with eighteen touchdowns and 3,126 passing yards.
+In 2021, Ahlers started all 12 games, finishing the season with 3,126 passing yards and 18 touchdowns.
 He was named to the Third-Team Preseason All-AAC pick by Phil Steele's College Football Preview and a Fourth-Team Preseason All-AAC selection once again by Athlon Sports.
 During the season he became one of four active FBS quarterbacks with 10,000 career passing yards and 1,000 career rushing yards.
 He was named to the 2021 NFLPA Collegiate Bowl Big Board watch list while also being on the midseason watch list for the Davey O'Brien Award.
-Ahlers started the season off going 22 of 40 for 295 yards, two touchdowns, and an interception against Appalachian State as they lost 19–33 to the Mountaineers.
-After going up 14–0 against South Carolina, a 65-yard pick 6 thrown by Ahlers brought the Gamecocks back into the game with a minute left in the first half.
-In the second half the offense could only manage a field goal which lead to the 17–20 loss.
-In the rivalry game against Marshall, East Carolina got their first win of the season.
-He threw for 368 yards and two touchdowns while also scoring another touchdown with his legs.
-The Pirates bested the Thundering Herd 42–38.
+Ahlers started the season off going 22 of 40 for 295 yards, two touchdowns, and an interception in a 19–33 loss to Appalachian State.
+In the rivalry game against Marshall, he threw for 368 yards and two touchdowns and rushed for another touchdown in the 42–38 victory.
 After winning back-to-back against Charleston Southern and a 52-point performance against Tulane, East Carolina dropped back-to-back games against UCF and Houston.
-Against Houston, Ahlers and the Cougars were tied heading into overtime.
-In overtime, Houston scored first and East Carolina would get the opportunity to match, but a fumble caused on the second offensive play for the Pirates caused them to lose in heart-breaking fashion.
-The team would then win four-straight games.
-Against South Florida, Ahlers threw for four touchdowns and against Navy he threw three before struggling against Memphis despite the win with two interceptions.
-He would bounce back against Temple and have another three touchdown performance.
-He would be bested once again by Ridder and Cincinnati as they lost their last regular season game 13–35.
-The team finished the season with a 7–5 record, their best with Ahlers under center, and earned a bid in the Military Bowl against Boston College.
-The game was ultimately canceled due to COVID-19.
+The team then won four-straight games.
+Against South Florida, Ahlers threw four touchdowns and against Navy he threw three before struggling against Memphis despite the win with two interceptions.
+He bounced back against Temple with another three-touchdown performance.
+He was bested once again by Ridder and Cincinnati as they lost their last regular season game 13–35.
+The team finished the season with a 7–5 record and earned a bid in the Military Bowl against Boston College, which was ultimately canceled due to COVID-19.